All Episodes

 Yeah, I really like animals.

-I mean, sharks are not scary and...
-No?
+I mean, sharks are not scary.

-No, I mean they're scary if you don't understand them, but we go into their environment.
+No, I mean, they're scary if you don't understand them, but we go into their environment.

-Do you go down in those cages?
+I mean, how could you go down in those cages?

-There was a great show on tonight on National Geographic did a show called Sea Monsters The Search for the Giant Squid.
+There was a great show on tonight on National Geographic did a show called Sea Monsters, The Search for the Giant Squid.

 Yes, sir.